cockroachdb/docs/v21.1/migrate-from-csv.md

 ### Row limit

 <span class="version-tag">New in v21.1:</span> The `row_limit` option determines the number of rows to import from a table.
-It is useful for finding errors quickly before executing a more time-consuming import.
+It is useful for finding errors quickly before executing a more time- and resource-consuming import.

 Example usage: